 Skip to main content

 This example shows how to wrap an existing Pydantic AI translation agent with a MeshAgent TaskRunner.
 We subclass the base TaskRunner to create a TranslationTaskRunner with a defined input schema, output schema, and ask() method.
 This allows us to keep the existing logic from the Pydantic AI agent and run it inside a MeshAgent room.
+The sample uses the MeshAgent room router for Anthropic access, so credentials are supplied by your project configuration.

 Prerequisites